Realism amongst the romance as Hull graft brings much-needed victory at the end of rainbow

 Christie might even added to it but steered a shot wide, leaving a real heart-in-mouth moment in stoppage time as Coyle scrambled a long throw bound for Charlie Wyke.

 It just showed hard work usually gets its reward.
-If Martins is to make a success of like at the end of rainbows, he needs that message to become permanently engrained.
+If Martins is to make a success of life at the end of rainbows, he needs that message to become permanently engrained.

 Hull City: Baxter; Coyle, Jones, Greaves, Elder; Slater; Christie, Pelkas (Docherty 63), Tufan, Sinik (Longman 63); Estupinan (Figueiredo 90).
 Unused substitutes: Ingram, Woods, Smith, Seri.Wigan Athletic: Amos; Nyambe, Whatmough, Tilt, McClean; Power, Naylor (Shinnie 76); Broadhead (Wyke 76), Keane, Aasgaard (Darikwa 76); Magennis (Fletcher 88).
 Unused substitutes: Kerr, Bennett, Tickle.Referee: A Woolmer (Northamptonshire).